ForrestFire0/LEDCodeGenerator/README.md

 input (just press enter in the input box).
 Helpful when debugging animations to slow the stream of data.

 `TIME_DEBUG`- Prints out information about how long an animation + writing to leds takes.

-`#define REFRESH_RATE 60` - Globally slows the rate at which the leds are recalculated and drawn.
-This should be kept constant - if you need to move a pixel, check out what I did with the float to int conversion.